Stuffed Hot Cherry Pepper Poppers

 - 1 tbsp minced garlic

-- 10 oz fresh hot cherry peppers (you can also use pickled cherry peppers in a jar)
+- 10 oz fresh hot cherry peppers (you can also use the pickled peppers that come in a jar)

 Instructions